-RIM said to be interested in selling itself to Samsung [UPDATED]Alex Wagner - Deputy Managing Editor, News Desk
+RIM said to be interested in selling itself to Samsung [UPDATED]Alex Wagner - Editorial Director of News and Content

 Rumors of RIM selling part or all of itself are making the rounds once again today, with the latest report suggesting that Samsung may be in the lead in the race to buy the BlackBerry manufacturer.
 According to BGR, RIM has been holding talks with other companies about licensing out its software, though the sources say that the Waterloo firm would prefer a straight up sale.
 Co-CEO Jim Balsillie is said to be meeting with each and every company interested in RIM, though he is said to be "going hard after Samsung."
 However, RIM's asking price for itself is reportedly far more than what others think its worth, with the BlackBerry maker rumored to be looking for $12 to $15 billion even though its market capitalization is currently at $8.5 billion.